 Bleeding — the distance the artwork needs to extend beyond the final size of the artwork — can vary.
 3mm is most common.
 In some cases it may not be needed at all, nor the trim marks.
 Clarify before you create your PDF, and open the PDF afterward to check inclusion.

-08. Ensure the typeface(s) used correlates to the clients corporate identity manual
+08. Ensure the typeface(s) used – correlates to corporate identity manual

 Are you using the correct typeface for your client?
 Are there any unnecessary fonts that shouldn’t be included the file?
 In Illustrator check Document Info or Find Font… and in InDesign Find Font… under Type in the menu.
 When delivering artwork as a PDF there is normally no reason to outline the fonts.